Identify "phishing" and "spoofing" emails

 Real messages from Google might ask you to click a link to verify your email address, but you won't need to enter any information.

-If we can't verify your Google Wallet information, we might send you an email from noreply@Wallet.google.com or noreply@Wallet.l.google.com, and ask you to sign in and send certain documents that verify your billing details.
+If we can't verify your Google Wallet information, we might send you an email from noreply@Wallet.google.com, noreply@Wallet.l.google.com, or firstname.lastname@example.org, and ask you to sign in and send certain documents that verify your billing details.
 We won't ask you for any information until you've signed in to your Google account.

 Find the real sender of an email in Gmail